GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 The Cloud KMS configuration allows defining keys by name (typically matching the downstream service that uses them) in different locations.
 It then takes care internally of provisioning the relevant keyrings and creating keys in the appropriate location.

 IAM roles on keys can be configured at the logical level for all locations where a logical key is created.
 Their management can also be delegated via [delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles) exposed through a simple variable, to allow other identities to set IAM policies on keys.
 This is particularly useful in setups like project factories, making it possible to configure IAM bindings during project creation for team groups or service agent accounts (compute, storage, etc.).

+### Certificate Authority Service (CAS)

+You can use this stage to optionally leverage Certificate Authority Services (CAS) and create as many CAs you need for each environment.
+To create custom CAS, you can use the `cas_configs`.
+The variables comes with some defaults.
+In each environment, specifying a map with `location` only is enough for most demos.
+You can instead customize every detail you need for production use cases.

+### Trust Configs

+This stage also lets you optionally create Certificate Manager Trust Configs.
+With trust configs you can trust whole CAs or specific server certificates, when you use them with third-party services in GCP.
+You can create additional trust configs for each environment with the `trust_configs` variable.
+At a very minimum, for each trust config you'll need to specify the `location` (the region) and either a `trust_stores` block or an `allowed_certificates` block.

+### NGFW Enterprise and TLS inspection support

+We deploy NGFW Enterprise in the [network-security](../3-network-security/README.md).
+If you want to enable TLS inspection, NGFW Enterprise requires CAS and -optionally- a Certificate Manager trust config.
+You can enable both leveraging the dedicated variable `ngfw_tls_configs`.
+This variable eases the configuration of these services and creates components with standard names, so that we can reference them by the [network-security stage](../3-network-security/README.md).

 ## How to run this stage